Sampling on Paley-Wiener spaces on graphs, with particular focus on the infinite-dimensional case: Overview and motivations

-\end{definition} It is rather intuitive why the definition of uniqueness set is needed: every sampling set must also be a uniqueness set.
+\end{definition} The need for the notion of uniqueness set is intuitive: every sampling set must also be a uniqueness set.
 This definition also provides the reason why sampling on the whole $L^2(G)$ is not possible: suppose that there exists a proper subset $W \subset V$ that is a uniqueness set for $L^2(G)$.
 This means that there exists a vertex $v \in V$ that does not belong to $W$.
 This implies that the set $V\setminus\{v\}$ is also a uniqueness set for $L^2(G)$.
 Now, we take $f \in L^2(G)$ and we define $g$ such that $\restr{g}{V\setminus\{v\}}\equiv \restr{f}{V\setminus\{v\}}$ and $g(v) = f(v) +1$.
 This is a contradiction to our definition of uniqueness set, thus the whole $L^2(G)$ cannot be sampled.